mattebit/chimera-sensors/README.md

-# Sensors of Fenice
+# Sensors of Chimera
-Repository del team Sensori con raccolti i codici delle STM
+All the work of Sensor team can be found heare.

 ## 1 Directories

 ### Working Codes
 Use this directory to share all the projects that are working and are ready to be used in the vehicle.

-### Test Codes
-Use this directory to share projects

-### Library
+### Tools
-Library folder
+All the support tools to debug sensors, CAN bus and all the stuff to be debugged.

 ## 2 Git Giude